TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 ## Prerequisites
 - Knowledge of NodeJS and Express
+- Install NodeJS and Express
 - Ensure Mysql Server is Up
+- Create Mysql Recquired Tables
-- Postman or similar type of application ( REST Client, HTTPie ..) will be needed to test our endpoints
+- Postman or Similar Type of Application ( REST Client, HTTPie ..) will be needed to test our endpoints

 ## Let's Start With NodeJS API?

-We will build Rest Apis for **creating, retrieving, updating & deleting  for Property Service**.
+We will build REST APIs for **creating, retrieving, updating & deleting  for Property Service**.

 #### Overview of Node JS API Implementation?

-- Start with an Express Web Server.
+- Start With an Express Web Server.
-- We add configuration for MySQL database
+- We Add Configuration for MySQL Database
-- Create Property model
+- Create Property Model
-- Write the controller
+- Write the Controller
-- Then we define routes for handling all CRUD operations
+- Then We Define Routes for Handling all CRUD operations
-- Finally, we’re gonna test the Rest Apis using Postman
+- Finally, we’re Gonna to test the Rest APIs using Postman

 #### Defining The Routes